saulodigital/discord-roles/README.md

 Duplicate `.env.dist` and rename it to `.env`, edit the file:

-- BOT_TOKEN = the bot token from the Discord Developer Portal
+- BOT_TOKEN = the bot token copied from the Discord Developer Portal
 - DISCORD_API = the discord API URL
 - GUILD_ID = the server ID for the bot to read the roles